timescale/docs/mst/migrate-to-cloud.md

 # Migrate your Managed Service for TimescaleDB data to Timescale Cloud

-If you prefer Timescale Cloud's features, you can migrate your data from Managed Service for TimescaleDB to Timescale Cloud.
-To learn about migration, see the [migration guide][migration].
+If you prefer Timescale Cloud's features, you can migrate your data from Managed Service for TimescaleDB to Timescale Cloud using the Hypershift tool.
+To learn about hypershift, see the [migration section][migration].

-[migration]: /use-timescale/:currentVersion:/migrate-db/
+[migration]: /use-timescale/:currentVersion:/migration/